Born Invincible

 Born Invincible (太极气功) is a 1978 Taiwanese kung fu film directed by Joseph Kuo, with action choreography by Yuen Woo-ping, and starring Carter Wong, Jack Long and Lo Lieh.
-Currently, only the English language dubbed version is widely available on UK DVD (pan and scan) format.
+Currently, only the English-language dubbed version is widely available on UK DVD (pan and scan) format.
 The original Mandarin version was released onto VHS format in the 1980s and is now out of print.
-A rare Japanese language dubbed version (ドラゴン太極拳/Doragon Taikyokuken) can be found online.
-There is a Spanish (Spain) language dubbed version available too.
+A rare Japanese-language dubbed version (ドラゴン太極拳/Doragon Taikyokuken) can be found online.
+There is a European Spanish-language dubbed version available too.

 Plot

-The film opens with a montage of a youth learning the techniques of T'ai chi.
-A narration explains the rigors of T'ai chi, and the effects it has on the individuals who learn it.
-When a person masters T'ai chi, their body becomes impregnable to any weapon, but has a side effect of turning the person's hair white by age thirty and their voices attain a high tone.
+The film opens with a montage of a youth learning the techniques of tai chi.
+A narration explains the rigors of tai chi, and the effects it has on the individuals who learn it.
+When a person masters tai chi, their body becomes impregnable to any weapon, but has a side effect of turning the person's hair white by age thirty and their voices attain a high tone.
 Students of the Lei Ping Kung Fu school witness two thugs from the Chin Yin Chi clan chase and beat an old man in front of his daughter.
 The lead student, Ming Tu, interrupts the attack and the thugs use weapons on the students.
 Ming Tu manages to fight off the duo, but one of his fellow students is mortally wounded.
 The two thugs warn the students that the Chin Yin Chi clan will be back to kill them.
 Ming Tu escorts the old man and his daughter back to the Lei Ping school, where the wise master takes them under his protection.